teharman/cyanocount2.0/README.md

 # CyanoSCOPE

 ## Overview:
 R project file containing tools for CyanoSCOPE - a new deep-learning/AI tool for identifying and enumerating cyanobacteria.

+This tool utilizies TensorFlow, Keras, and UNet neural network models for segmentation and identification purposes.
+Enumeration capabilities are achieved using the ***cellcount*** package: https://github.com/teharman/cellcount_main

 ***UNDER CONSTRUCTION***